67b/TuscaloosaEvents/README.md

 ## Data Refresh

-`scripts/fetch-events.mjs` fetches the source calendars, normalizes the results, deduplicates likely matches, sorts by start date, and writes `data/events.json` plus the matching `data/events.js` fallback.
+`scripts/fetch-events.mjs` fetches the source calendars, normalizes the results, deduplicates likely matches, sorts by start date, and writes `data/events.json`.

-The included `.github/workflows/refresh-events.yml` runs weekly on Monday morning and can also be started manually from the GitHub Actions tab.
-It commits `data/events.json` and the matching `data/events.js` fallback when events change.
+The included `.github/workflows/refresh-events.yml` runs daily.
+It commits `data/events.json` when events change.

 ## GitHub Pages

-The included `.github/workflows/pages.yml` deploys the repository root to GitHub Pages on pushes to `main`.
-In the GitHub repo settings, configure Pages to use GitHub Actions.
+A commit to `main` deploys the repository root to GitHub Pages.

 ## Calendar Downloads